 We have secured a team of professionals to assist us and we intend on holding the Council and the applicant accountable and will oppose this development in the court.

 The professional costs of lawyers and experts are significant but necessary to give us the best possible opportunity to fight this development.
-Will you help us fund this appeal?

 The Balonne Shire Council was accepting public submissions regarding this application until 07/07/21.